oroinc/documentation/backend/entities/migration.rst

 To create your own extension:

 1. Create an extension class in the ``YourBundle/Migration/Extension`` directory.
-Using ``YourBundle/Migration/Extension`` directory is not mandatory, but highly recommended.
+Using the ``YourBundle/Migration/Extension`` directory is not mandatory but highly recommended.
 For example:

    .. code-block:: php
       :caption: src/Acme/Bundle/DemoBundle/Migrations/Extension/MyExtension.php